 Rules and regulations.
 Each public agency must adopt rules and regulations in conformity with the requirements of the Open Records Act.
 KRS 61.876.
 The rules must conform to the requirements of the Act and be displayed by the agency in a prominent location that is accessible to the public.
 KRS 61.876(2).
-The rules and regulations shall include:
+Effective June 29, 2021, in addition to posting the rules and regulations in a prominent location, each public agency must publish its rules and regulations on its website.
+The rules and regulations must include:

-- the principal office of the public agency and its regular office hours; - the title and address of the official custodian of records; - the fees charged for copies; - the procedures to be followed in requesting public records, including whether the public records custodian requires an application and the method of delivery under KRS 61.872(2).
+- the principal office of the public agency and its regular office hours; - the title, mailing address, and email address of the official custodian of records; - the fees charged for copies; - the procedures to be followed in requesting public records, including whether the public records custodian requires an application and the method of delivery under KRS 61.872(2); and - a copy of the statewide standard form for requesting public records that has been developed and published by the Attorney General.

 The uniform rules and regulations adopted by the Finance and Administration Cabinet, which are found at 200 KAR 1:020, may be adapted for each agency's use.
-This brochure also contains sample rules and regulations at page 34.
+This brochure also contains sample rules and regulations at page 35.